No-ball: Runs

 When a no-ball is bowled, runs are awarded to the batting team.
 In Test cricket, One Day International cricket and T20 International cricket, the award is one run; in some domestic competitions, particularly one-day cricket competitions, the award is two runs.
 All such runs are scored as extras and are added to the batting team's total, but are not credited to the batter.
 For scoring, no-balls are considered to be the fault of the bowler (even if the infringement was committed by a fielder), and are recorded against the bowler's record in their bowling analysis.

-In addition, if the batter hits the ball he may also take runs as normal, which are credited to him.
-If he does not hit it, byes or leg byes may be scored.
-Depending on the reason for the umpire's call of 'no-ball' (and hence its timing), the speed of the call, the speed of the delivery and the batter's reactions, the batter may be able to play a more aggressive shot at the delivery, safe in the knowledge that he cannot be dismissed by most methods.
+In addition, if the batter hits the ball they may also take runs as normal, which are credited to them.
+If they do not hit it, byes or leg byes may be scored.
+Depending on the reason for the umpire's call of 'no-ball' (and hence its timing), the speed of the call, the speed of the delivery and the batter's reactions, the batter may be able to play a more aggressive shot at the delivery, safe in the knowledge that they cannot be dismissed by most methods.

 Additional delivery

-A no-ball does not count as one of the (usually six) deliveries in an over, and so an additional delivery must be bowled.
+A no-ball does not count as one of the (usually six) legal deliveries in an over, and so another delivery must be bowled.
+That delivery may also be ruled a no-ball or Wide, in which case another delivery must be bowled, and so on until a legal delivery is effected, after which one ball is deemed to have been bowled towards the (usually six) legal balls required for one over, which then continues as normal.

 Free hit

-If this competition mandates a free hit for the type of no-ball he has adjudged, the umpire will then signal that the additional delivery is a free hit by making circular movements in the air by extending one raised hand.
+If this competition mandates a free hit for the type of no-ball adjudged, the bowler's end umpire will signal that the additional delivery is a free hit by making circular movements in the air by extending one raised hand above their head.
+The next delivery is then the "free hit delivery," and the batter is protected from the stated ways of being out from a no-ball, just as for the prior no-ball delivery that caused the free-hit delivery.
+Similarly to any no-ball, if this free hit delivery is a wide or a no-ball, the umpire is required to signal the free hit again, another free hit delivery is bowled, and so on until a legal ball is delivered.

-The free hit may also be ruled a no-ball or Wide, in which case the next ball is also a free hit, and so on.
-Once the bowler has bowled one legitimate 'free hit' ball, one ball is deemed to have been bowled towards the (usually six) legal balls required for one over, which then continues as normal.